hyperledger/fabric/docs/source/advice_for_writers.md

 ## Other ways to connect

-Hyperledger Fabric has many other collaboration mechanisms such as mailing lists, contributor meetings and maintainer meetings.
+Hyperledger Fabric has many other collaboration mechanisms such as mailing list and contributor meetings.
 Find out about these and more [here](./CONTRIBUTING.html).

 Good luck getting started and thanks for your contribution.